 After the development of the Mechanistic-Empirical Pavement Design Guide, the database for resilient modulus of hot mixed asphalt mixture may be gradually outdated and useless because the MEPDG uses dynamic modulus instead of resilient modulus for pavement analysis and design[2][6].
 On the other hand, the collection and preparation of design inputs such as dynamic modulus for MEPDG is a big challenge for developing countries[7].
 Therefore, developing a reliable correlation between resilient modulus and dynamic modulus to predict the dynamic modulus from the existing resilient modulus may significantly save time and decrease the research budget.
 The relationship between resilient modulus and dynamic modulus has been an issue of interest for researchers in the past years.
-Therefore, several researchers attempted to develop a correlation between resilient modulus and dynamic modulus for develop a correlation between resilient modulus and dynamic modulus has been an issue of interest for researchers in the past years.
+Therefore, several researchers attempted to develop a correlation between resilient modulus and dynamic modulus [8].

-Amare et al.[9] found a strong correlation between MR and $|E^|$ that is dependent on the mixture type and mixture properties.
+Amare et al.[9] found a strong correlation between MR and |E\| that is dependent on the mixture type and mixture properties.
 The dynamic modulus test was conducted at 5 Hz frequency load and the resilient modulus test was performed at a loading time of 0.03 second.
 They found that for the surface layer the dynamic modulus is equal to 1.07 times resilient modulus while, for the base layer the dynamic modulus is equal to 1.4 times resilient modulus as illustrated in Figures 3 and 4.